 Academic advisors are here to help students with decision making for class selection and guidance with degree programs.
 Advisors generally work by appointment but do accept walk-ins when available.
 New students seeking a preliminary degree plan should bring/send all pertinent documentation with them to their appointment.
 In order to be evaluated for transfer credit, transcripts from prior colleges must be official copies.
 Additionally, copies of certificates from employer based training can be evaluated for transfer credit.

 Online courses provide students the opportunity to complete an Associate Degree online anywhere in the world.
-BARTonline now offers 15 online sessions throughout the year in four, six, eight and 16 week formats.
-Students can enroll, view course schedules and order text books for these courses at www.bartonline.org.
-Visit the Cost per Credit Hour webpage for more information.
+Barton Online now offers 15 online sessions throughout the year in four, six, eight and 16 week formats.
+Students can enroll, view course schedules and order text books for these courses on the Barton Online website.